pmwaddell/scrape-mountain-weather-data/README.md

 Next, you must connect pgAgent to the Postgres database, which can be done with the command:

 $ usr/bin/pgagent hostaddr=127.0.0.1 port=5432 dbname=postgres user=${POSTGRES_USER} password=${POSTGRES_PASSWORD}

+Apparently, the connection can be checked by

+$ ps -ef |grep pgagent

+But you may need to install procps if this doesn't work first:

+$ apt-get update && apt-get install procps

 Then, must go into pgAdmin and under the tree, expand the data base and click "Extensions".
 Then, right click Create > Extension... and under Name type pgagent.